-You may have read the term Blended Learning repeatedly, not just on this blog.
-What does it even mean, and above all – why should you, as a trainer, educator, or consultant, concern yourself with it?
-Take three minutes to read this article and then decide if Blended Learning is a solution for you!
+The term Blended Learning is something you may have read repeatedly not only on this blog.
+What does it actually mean, and above all – why should you as a trainer, educator, or consultant engage with it?
+Take three minutes to read this article and then decide whether Blended Learning is a solution for you!

-“You have to stay one drink ahead of life” – Humphrey Bogart.
+“You have to be at least one whiskey ahead of life” – Humphrey Bogart.

 You may already know the expression Blended Whisky.
-In contrast to Single Malt Whisky, it is a drink where different whiskies are mixed.
-This is not considered a quality indicator among connoisseurs, but fortunately, this metaphor does not translate 1:1 into the educational field.
-There, “Blended” is a label that does not take away any strength from your in-person training or coaching.
-Quite the opposite!
+Unlike Single Malt Whisky, it is a drink made by mixing different whiskies.
+Now, this is not a mark of quality among connoisseurs, but fortunately, this linguistic image is not transferable 1:1 to the education sector.
+Because there, “Blended” is a term that does not take away any power from your face-to-face training or coaching.
+In fact, quite the opposite!

-Update from June 26, 2018: From today, you can find numerous pieces of information on our new info page on Blended Learning in practice.
-The site serves as a point of contact for all your questions regarding Blended Learning: from the idea to implementation, including conditions and examples from real training sessions.
+Update from June 26, 2018: As of today, you will find numerous information on our new Info page on Blended Learning in practice.
+The page serves as a contact point for all your questions about Blended Learning: From idea to implementation, through conditions to examples from real trainings.

 Blended Learning means mixing learning methods

-Blended Learning is the mixture of different learning methods.
-We fundamentally understand this as the mix of in-person events (such as workshops, seminars, or online webinars) and online phases in which participants can learn independently.
+Blended Learning is the mixing of different learning methods.
+We generally understand it as the combination of face-to-face events (such as workshops, seminars, or even online webinars) and online phases where participants can learn self-directedly.

-There are, in turn, many different models.
-You can generally offer online content only after your in-person training.
-Alternatively, you can use the sandwich method to take the in-person session as the anchor point of your Blended Learning and connect online phases before and after.
+There are also many different models.
+You can generally provide online content only after your face-to-face training.
+However, you can also take the face-to-face as the anchor point of your Blended Learning and include online phases before and after using the sandwich method.

 The “Heron”